 All USACE parks at Canyon Lake no longer accept cash, checks, or money orders for payment at the gatehouse.
 Please be prepared to pay use fees with a credit or debit card.

-North Park is a primitive camping park only.
+North Park is a Primitive TENT CAMPING park ONLY!
+NO DAY USE!

 This means the park has a restroom, no showers, two water fountains that have drinkable city water, and that each site has a table, benches, a fire ring, a standing grill with a closable lid, and access to the lake and nearby hiking trails.